Insydebv/webdev-scss-styleguide/README.md

 * Make the the components as small as possible, so it is easy the re-use those blocks in the future.
 * Each components gets its own file in /components, preceding the filename with an underscore: _component-name.scss
 * Use only one level of bem depth (no .block__element__element--modifier).
-* Nest elements and modifiers.
+* Nest BEM elements and modifiers.

 ```scss
 /* _block.scss */